elementor/elementor/docs/core/base/document.md

 ### Why "Document"?

-WordPress' content are called `posts` it's an historical term that came from the days of WordPress as a blogging system.
+In WordPress, contents are called `posts`.
+It's an historical term that was introduced in the days when WordPress was just a blogging system instead of the CMS it became to be today.

-In Elementor, it can be many document types for one `post_type` like the saved templates Page and Section that are both a `elementor_library` post type.
+In Elementor, on the other hand, many document types can share the same `post_type`.
+For example, "Page" and "Section" templates both have an `elementor_library` post type even though those are different document types.

 The term `document` is used instead, as the browser called his DOM content as a "document".